Periodic Table

 4. 11H

 The vertical arrangement of elements forms a group.
-Atoms in the same have the same the same group have the same number of outer energy level electrons as per their electronic structure. i.e.
+Atoms in the same group have the same number of outer energy level electrons as per their electronic structure, i.e.

-The number of electrons in the outer energy level an element determine the group to which the element is, in the periodic table.
+The number of electrons in the outer energy level of an element determines the group to which the element belongs in the periodic table.

 1. 126C